How to move to the Netherlands

 • Who needs a visa, and what types of visa are available for long-term stays

-By the end, you’ll know exactly what to do to make your move smoother, and your first months less overwhelming.
+By the end, you'll know exactly what to do to make your move smoother and your first months less overwhelming.

-Let’s get started!
+Let's get started.

 Why move to the Netherlands?

-Employment rates in 2024 stood at an astounding 82.3% (according to the OECD), and there’s still high demand for workers.
-For expats, that means more options and bargaining power in salary negotiations.
+If you're looking for work, the Dutch labor market is in your favor.
+Employment rates in 2024 stood at an astounding 82.3% (according to the OECD), though it's worth noting that around 42% of Dutch workers work part-time — the highest rate in the OECD.
+For expats, the strong demand for skilled workers means more options and real bargaining power in salary negotiations.

 Long-term visa options in the Netherlands